1. Give up your need to always be right.

 You cannot trade with fear.
 “A decision made from fear is always the wrong decision.”
 Once you have predetermined your stop losses and your worst case scenario of losses, you have to let go of the fear while trading.
 Fear is just an illusion; It doesn’t exist — you created it.
 It’s all in your mind.
 Correct the inside and the outside will fall into place.
 Use action to cure fear and gain confidence.
 Here’s something to remember: Actions feed and strengthen confidence; inaction in all forms feeds fear.
 To fight fear, act.
 To increase fear—wait, put off, postpone.”

 A lot of times we limit ourselves with the many excuses we use.
 Instead of growing and working on improving ourselves and our lives, we get stuck, lying to ourselves with all kind of excuses — excuses that 99.9 percent of the time are not even real.
 Are you finding excuses for why you don’t have good trading results?
 Be honest with yourself and ask yourself if you followed all your trading rules.
 In most cases, when we lose on a trade, we have broken a trading rule that we set for ourselves.
 Someone once told me about a very dangerous disease that unsuccessful people have – called ‘Excusitis’.
 Every failure has this disease in its advanced form.
 And most ‘average’ persons have at least a mild case of it.”
 What’s YOUR excuse?
 Too old?
 Too young?
 Not enough money?
-Not enough time?
+No time?
 Not smart enough?
 Overqualified?